When should I raise my concrete rather than replace it?

 If your concrete has settled but has no major cracks or spalling you should consider raising your concrete rather than replacing it.
-As long as your concrete is still structurally sound, raising is a cost effective and hassle free alternative to replacing the entire concrete slab.
-In addition to be more cost effective, raising also takes approximately 1-2 hours to complete.
+As long as your concrete is still structurally sound, raising is a cost-effective and hassle-free alternative to replacing the entire concrete slab.
+In addition, raising takes approximately 1-2 hours to complete.

-If the section that needs to be repaired is small, you will likely have to choose raising over replacing.
+If the section that needs to be repaired is small, you will likely have to choose to raise over replacing.
 Most concrete contractors will not take on a replacement job if it is too small.

 Mudjacking is a traditional process for raising concrete that uses cement and sand to stabilize the soil beneath the concrete.
-Choosing polyurethane over mudjacking hold a number of benefits, some of which include:
+Benefits of polyurethane over mudjacking include:

 Not necessarily.
-If we are able to fully discuss your project over the phone, we can come out while you are not present for an estimate or to get the work done.
-However, being home would ensure that nothing is missed about your project.
+If we’re able to discuss your project over the phone, we can come out while you are not present for an estimate or complete the repair.
+However, if you have specific questions or concerns, you may decide you’d like to be present.

-2. The soil or gravel base was not compacted properly during initial construction.
+- The soil or gravel base was not properly compacted during the initial construction.

-3. Water regularly drains or pools around edge of slab which can lead to washout under the cement.
+- Water regularly drains or pools around the edge of the slab, leading to washout under the cement.

-4. Cracks or gaps in the concrete can allow water to seep below the slab and cause seasonal frost heaving.
+- Cracks or gaps in the concrete allow water to seep below the slab and cause seasonal frost heaving.

 Once the polyurethane has cured (a process that takes approximately 15 minutes) you will be able to drive on your concrete immediately.